JeroenDunselman/Impetus/README.md

+# Impetus
-# Impetus is a test assignment for Avance.
+Impetus is a test assignment iOS project for Avance.
 The assignment can be found here: http://codingdojo.org/kata/Tennis/.
 The challenge is to convert scored points sequences to the right tennis game scores.

 -multiInterface